Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Main Results

 Since $Z = f(X)$ is a deterministic feature map, it follows from the basic properties of Shannon entropy that

 which means that $H(Y\mid X) - \lambda H(A)$ is a lower bound of the optimum of the objective function in \eqref{equ:feature}.
 However, such lower bound is not necessarily achievable.
 To see this, consider the simple case where $Y = A$ almost surely.
 In this case there exists no deterministic feature map $Z = f(X)$ that is both a sufficient statistics of $X$ w.r.t.\ $Y$ while simultaneously filters out all the information w.r.t.\ $A$ except in the degenerate case where $A (Y)$ is constant.
-On the other hand, to show that solving the optimization problem in \eqref{equ:feature} helps to protect our privacy, the following theorem gives a bound of privacy in terms of the error that has to be incurred by the optimal adversary: \begin{restatable}{theorem}{guarantee} Let $f^*$ be the optimal feature map of \eqref{equ:feature} and define $H^*\defeq H(A\mid Z = f^*(X))$.
-Then for any adversary $\predA:\zzspace\to\{0, 1\}$ such that $\predA\perp A\mid Z$, $\Pr_{\dist^{f^*}}(\widehat{A}\neq A) \geq H^*/ 2\lg(6/H^*)$. \end{restatable}
+Next, to show that solving the optimization problem in \eqref{equ:feature} helps to remove sensitive information, the following theorem gives a bound of attribute inference in terms of the error that has to be incurred by the optimal adversary:

-\paragraph{Remark} Theorem~\ref{thm:lower} shows that whenever the conditional entropy $H^* = H(A\mid Z = f^*(X))$ is large, then the inference error of the protected attribute incurred by any (randomized) adversary has to be at least $\Omega(H^* / \log(1/ H^*))$.
+\begin{restatable}{theorem}{guarantee} Let $f^*$ be the optimal feature map of \eqref{equ:feature} and define $H^*\defeq H(A\mid Z = f^*(X))$.
+Then for any adversary $\predA$ such that $I(\predA;A\mid Z) = 0$, $\Pr_{\dist^{f^*}}(\widehat{A}\neq A) \geq H^*/ 2\lg(6/H^*)$. \end{restatable} \paragraph{Remark} Theorem~\ref{thm:lower} shows that whenever the conditional entropy $H^* = H(A\mid Z = f^*(X))$ is large, then the inference error of the protected attribute incurred by any (randomized) adversary has to be at least $\Omega(H^* / \log(1/ H^*))$.
+The assumption $I(\predA; A \mid Z) = 0$ says that, given the processed feature $Z$, the adversary $\predA$ could not use any external information that depends on the true sensitive attribute $A$.
 As we have already shown above, the conditional entropy essentially corresponds to the second term in our objective function, whose optimal value could further be flexibly adjusted by tuning the trade-off parameter $\lambda$.
-As a final note, Theorem~\ref{thm:lower} also shows that representation learning helps to protect the privacy about $A$ since we always have $H(A\mid Z = f(X)) \geq H(A\mid X)$ for any deterministic feature map $f$ so that the lower bound of inference error by any adversary is larger after learning the representation $Z = f(X)$.
+As a final note, Theorem~\ref{thm:lower} also shows that representation learning helps to remove the information about $A$ since we always have $H(A\mid Z = f(X)) \geq H(A\mid X)$ for any deterministic feature map $f$ so that the lower bound of inference error by any adversary is larger after learning the representation $Z = f(X)$.